-I’m journo on-the-go, with just an iPad, iPhone and laptop.
+I was the journo on-the-go, with just an iPad, iPhone and laptop, working anywhere, anytime.

-I work anywhere, anytime.
-Members of the public are encouraged to stop by my mobile office — whether it’s a coffee shop, gas station or farmer’s market — to share what’s going on in their communities.
+Members of the public were encouraged to stop by my mobile office — a coffee shop, a gas station, a farmer’s market, etc. — to share the happenings of their communities.

-Once I’ve got the story, I strive to capture details of life, from a 4-year-old plucking items from the shelf as her mother shops for groceries to glimpses of hope in the aftermath of unthinkable tragedy.
+Once I have the story, I strive to capture details of life, from a 4-year-old plucking items from the shelf as her mother shops for groceries to glimpses of hope in the aftermath of unthinkable tragedy.

 For fun, I enjoy running, reading, public speaking, talking to random people on the street and finding new platforms to tell stories.